maniatic0/rayon-coop-test/Readme.md

 Negative.
 It's at best the same as taking a normal lock, and at worst 5-10% slower.

-From profiler captures it can be seen that some threads start lots of jobs that take the lock, which means their callstacks are really deep.
+From profiler captures it can be seen that some threads start lots of jobs that take a lock, which means their callstacks are really deep.
 This is due to the nature of due `rayon::yield_now()`, which doesn't really stop the outer job, as it just opens a new one below it and returns to the outer one once it's finished.

 ## Proposal